 “When you lift a cup from a table … nobody writes it down,” Saha told The Forecast.
 “But there are a lot of videos which show how we go and grab the cup and pick it up from the table.
 Those are the kind of data sources which are now going to make these models more and more intelligent.
 [But] I do think there is a limit to which you can feed them information and make them better.”

-If concerns about an AI bust are rooted in the challenges of implementing and operationalizing AI, organizations that want to win at AI must focus on practical, high-ROI use cases.
+As nervousness about AI continues to mount, organizations that want to win and protect themselves must focus on practical, high-ROI AI use cases.

 A common error, for instance, is using AI for use cases that require human intervention.
 Consider Coca-Cola’s “Create Real Magic” campaign, where the company invited customers and artists to use AI tools like GPT-4 and DALL-E to create digital art for the campaign.
 In short order, Coca-Cola received criticism for its AI-made holiday ad, a remake of the classic 1995 “Holidays Are Coming” ad.